 ''le Bulletin de la Société botanique de France''.

-Munier states that the fruit was introduced at the end of the 13th century and the beginning of the 14th century in the areas of Biskra and Oued Righ in Algeria before being brought to Tunisia at the end of the 17th century by a grower from Tozeur named Sidi Touati.
+Munier states that the fruit was introduced at the end of the 13th century and at the beginning of the 14th century in the areas of Biskra and Oued Righ in Algeria before being brought to Tunisia at the end of the 17th century by a grower from Tozeur named Sidi Touati.

 The date palm is evergreen and became the symbol of life in the culture of the Maghreb peoples.
 Already 5000 years ago the date was valued as a staple food in the Orient due to its high nutrient density.
 The honey-sweet pulp was an important source of energy for humans and animals during the day-long trips through the Sahara.

 The date itself also got an additional boost by appearing in the Koran and the Bible.
-Its narrated that it strengthened the Virgin Mary during her pregnancy, that’s why traditionally, the date is the first thing a Muslim takes to break the fast and which is given to the pregnant and the baby when its born.
+Its narrated that it strengthened the Virgin Mary during her pregnancy, that’s why traditionally, the date is the first thing a Muslim takes to break the fast and which is given to the pregnant and to the baby when its born.

 Planting and Region